Now in beta

 Incident triage

-Pulls relevant logs and metrics from Datadog, traces the error, and posts a structured analysis to your Slack on-call channel.
+Will pull relevant logs and metrics from Datadog, trace the error, and post a structured analysis to your Slack on-call channel.

 pagerdutymcp:datadogslack